 Q. I am no longer able to concentrate on my studies and need to take a break.
 What do I do?

 A. If you find you have to leave school for a period of no more than one year, you can apply for a leave of absence.
 It’s similar to withdrawing from the university, but it means you may return and resume your studies without having to formally re-enter the university.
 Students interested in applying for a Leave of Absence should complete the forms with a representative from the Registrar’s Office.
 One-semester leaves may be extended with the permission of the dean but approval of the extension must be secured before the original leave time has lapsed.
-Forms are available in the Office of the Registrar.
-For more information refer to: http://www.wcsu.edu/registrar/schange.asp and the Registrar’s Forms page at http://www.wcsu.edu/registrar/forms.asp
+Forms are available in the Office of the Registrar or online.
+For more information refer to: http://staging.www.wcsu.edu/registrar/schange.asp and the Registrar’s Forms page at http://staging.www.wcsu.edu/registrar/forms.asp

-Q. What are the basic borrowing rules at Western’s libraries?
+Q. What are the basic borrowing rules at WCSU’s libraries?

 A. Guidelines for borrowing materials at the libraries:

-- You must have a current Connecticut State University (CSU) ID card to borrow books and reserve materials.
-The CSU Library System (CONSULS) online catalog is available at http://www.consuls.org.
+- You must have a current Connecticut State Colleges and Universities (CSCU) ID card to borrow books and reserve materials.
+The CSCU Library System (WestSearch) online catalog is available at http://library.ct.edu/wcsu.
 Periodical and research databases are available from http://libguides.wcsu.edu/databases

-- Users may borrow circulating materials from all other CSU libraries and have them delivered to the Haas or Young libraries.
+- Users may borrow circulating materials from all other CSCU libraries and have them delivered to the Haas or Young libraries.

-- Books may be renewed online by going to the library’s <My Records> link in CONSULS (http://www.consuls.org/patroninfo).
-From the drop-down menu, select <Western>, enter your university windows username and password in the dialog boxes provided.
+- Books may be renewed online by going to the library’s <My Library Account> link in WestSearch.

 - Books and media circulate for 28 days, unless requested by another user, and may be renewed once for an additional 28 days.